Watch "Hannity & Colmes" weeknights at 9 p.m. ET!

 Here's just some of what's planned for our show tonight:

 And, to spit or not to spit?
-We'll ask Chuck Lawrence, the Vietnam Vet who spit on Jane Fonda (search), if regrets the confrontation.
+We'll ask Chuck Lawrence, the Vietnam Vet who spewed his view on Jane Fonda (search), if he regrets the confrontation.
 Hear him make his case.

 Real journalism: fair and balanced.
 That's why we're No. 1 — FOX News Channel.

 Fast-paced and hard-hitting, "Hannity & Colmes" brings viewers a heated discussion in a nightly face-off.
 Relishing in controversial topics, personalities and social issues, conservative radio commentator Sean Hannity and liberal radio personality Alan Colmes offer their points-of-view in an often animated, always compelling debate.

 But, unlike similar debate shows — which often appear scripted — "Hannity & Colmes" conducts a live, spur of the moment deliberation on politics and social topics.
 Also, differentiating the show is its dedication to "move away from the Beltway," bringing audiences an alternative discussion program without the "in" comments.

 Adding fuel to the fire, several high-profile guests have joined the program on a wide-range of topics.